The Taste Of Coffee

 In addition, there are a number of important elements in the production – and the subsequent handling of the coffee, which is of great importance to the taste; pulping, drying, storage, transport, roasting, grinding, brewing method and so on.

 The coffee is best tasted through the mouth

-When we drink coffee, we get a mixture of different flavors, which together create a series of sensory experiences in the mouth.
+When we drink coffee, we get a mixture of different flavours, which together create a series of sensory experiences in the mouth.

-There are 5 basic flavors that are recorded through taste buds on our tongue and throat: salty, sour, sweet, bitter and umami.
+There are 5 basic flavours that are recorded through taste buds on our tongue and throat: salty, sour, sweet, bitter and umami.

-Each taste bud can capture only one flavor.
-At the front of your tongue sit the taste buds that pick up sweet and salty, while bitter and sour flavors are mainly picked up at the back of the tongue.
+Each taste bud can capture only one flavour.
+At the front of your tongue sit the taste buds that pick up sweet and salty, while bitter and sour flavours are mainly picked up at the back of the tongue.

-Our sense of taste is closely related to the sense of smell, and this helps to give the taste experience more dimensions since we humans can perceive far more smells than flavors.
+Our sense of taste is closely related to the sense of smell, and this helps to give the taste experience more dimensions since we humans can perceive far more smells than flavours.

 Therefore, it is not at all a bad idea to slurp the coffee when drinking, as this will increase the taste experience.

 What does the coffee taste like?

 Back in 1995, SCAA (the Specialty Coffee Association of America) released the so-called “Flavor Wheel” which is used by roasters, coffee laboratories and coffee producers around the world.